Hashtag Web3 Logo

 Token design aspect:

-Economics: Economics of token as investment or utility.
+• Economics: The economics of the token as an investment or utility.

 Token economics must support protocol incentives.